alcory/-codeWARS/README.md

 # CODEWARS KATA's
 This repository contains my solutions to the presented CODEWARS problems, or KATA as they put it, all of them written in PYTHON.

+All the solutions are done by me, and despite the fact that they might not be the most clever or pretty, they are all 100% functional.

 My profile in the webpage is https://www.codewars.com/users/alcory